Species Introduction

 ✓ Expert Tip

-Consider adding aquarium salt in moderation to help prevent certain diseases and improve gill function.
+Consider adding aquarium salt in moderation to support gill function and reduce stress during periods of illness.

 Q: What lighting conditions do Green Swordtails prefer?